GSAK (Geocaching Swiss Army Knife)

 Example 4 - For a complete macro that will enable you to do a "Cache Raid" please see the CacheRaid macro

-For real world working macros take a look at user created ones here
+For real world working macros take a look at the macro index

 Privacy Policy Contact